 Of the inpatients, 31 (72.1%) received treatment only in the service, and 12 (27.9%) received treatment in intensive care.
-Looking at the duration of hospital stay of the inpatients, it was observed that the average was 11.16 days ( $\pm$ 8.9), between a minimum of 2 days and a maximum of 34 days.
-A weak but significant positive correlation was found between the age of the patients and the duration of their hospital stay (r=0.372).
-Accordingly, the duration of hospital stays increases as the age of patients increases.
+Looking at the duration of hospital stay of the inpatients, it was observed that the average was 11.16 days (±8.9), between a minimum of 2 days and a maximum of 34 days.
+A weak, but significant positive correlation was found between the age of the patients and the duration of their hospital stay (r=0.386).
+Accordingly, the duration of hospital stay increases, as the age of patients increases.

 The average time between the two positives was 52.92 days, the median value was 21.5 days, the minimum was 15 days, and the maximum was 244 days.
 Of these patients, 9 (4.7%) maintained their positivity despite hospitalization for 14 days.
-The average duration between two positive tests of patients in this group was 18.9 days ( $\pm$ 5.01), between a minimum of 15 days and a maximum of 30 days.
+The average duration between two positive tests of patients in this group was 18.9 days (±5.01), between a minimum of 15 days and a maximum of 30 days.
 Looking at the time between the two positives on a monthly basis, it is seen that 117 patients (61.6%) tested positive for RT-PCR again within the first 30 days.
 Only 59 patients (31.1%) were found to have a negative RT-PCR result between the two RT-PCR positives.
 Of the patients, 131 patients (68.9%) had no negative RT-PCR results between two positive RT-PCR results.
-See Table 3 for two RT-PCR test positives and elapsed time between the two positives.
+See Table 2 for two RT-PCR test positives and elapsed time between the two positives.
+A negative, weak correlation was found between the age of the patients and the time interval between the first and second positive RT-PCR (r=-0.194).
+Accordingly, as the age of patients increases, the time between two positive RT-PCR results decreases.